thib76X/exerciseCompass/README.md

 I have to:
 - refactor the code
 - add more breakpoint to have better responsiveness
-- proptype my component
+- proptype my components more
-- give defaultprops for my component
+- give defaultprops for my components more
 - think differently for the sorting algorithm (pretty rough)
 - make good import with index
 - improve UI (better style)